-During project operation, parking removal will be minimized by creating on-street parking as feasible where existing bus stops are removed, where lane restriping occurs and where infill parking may be provided along Van Ness Avenue.
+During project operation, parking removal will be minimized by creating on-street parking as feasible where bus stops are moved, where lane restriping occurs and where infill parking may be provided.
 Priority will be given to retaining colored parking spaces and all blue handicapped spaces will have a curb ramp behind them.
 These improvement measures will further reduce less than significant impacts (Final EIS/EIR at Section 3.5).